Lesterpaintstheworld/aider/website/examples/hello-world-flask.md

 Now, the `/hello` endpoint has been removed from the Flask app.

 > Applied edit to app.py
-> Commit eab6620 aider_nova: Removed the `/hello` endpoint from the Flask app.
+> Commit eab6620 aider: Removed the `/hello` endpoint from the Flask app.

 </div>